Jetraw/Jetraw/README.md

 ## Convenient use of the command lines on macOS
 On macOS, the command lines are bundled with the App and can be found at `/Applications/Jetraw\ UI.app/Contents/jetraw/bin/`.
 To conveniently run them from any other directory, you have two options.

-1. Create symbolic links.
-This method is recommended, because it is intuitive and permanent.
+1. Give macOS an additional location to look for executables by adding the Jetraw directory to the `PATH` environment variable.
+Open a terminal and run
+    ```
+    export PATH="$PATH:/Applications/Jetraw UI.app/Contents/jetraw/bin"
+    ```
+    You will have to re-run the command whenever you open a new terminal.
+To avoid this, you can add the above line to the file `.zshrc` (`.bashrc` on older systems) in your home directory.

+2. This method is slightly more advanced and may require super-user privileges on your system.
+It relies on creating symbolic links in the directory `/usr/local/bin`, which is a standard location for user-installed executables.
+However, this directory may not exist, or it may not be writable.
+Let's check that first.
 Open a terminal and run the following commands
     ```
-    ln -s "/Application/Jetraw UI.app/Contents/jetraw/bin/jetraw" /usr/local/bin/
-    ln -s "/Application/Jetraw UI.app/Contents/jetraw/bin/dpcore" /usr/local/bin/
+    stat -f "%N => OWNER:%Su (%Sg), PERMISSIONS:%Sp" /usr/local/bin
     ```

-2. Give macOS an additional location to look for executables by adding the Jetraw directory to the `PATH` environment variable.
-Open a terminal and run
+    If the directory does not exist, it can be created,
     ```
-    export PATH="$PATH:/Application/Jetraw UI.app/Contents/jetraw/bin"
+    sudo mkdir /usr/local/bin
     ```

-    You will also have to re-run the command when you open a new terminal.
-To avoid this, you can add the above line to the file `.zshrc` (`.bashrc` on older systems) in your home directory.
+    If the output of the `stat` command does not show you as the owner of the directory, you can either take ownership with the command
+    ```
+    sudo chown $USER /usr/local/bin
+    ```
+    or you can prefix the following commands with `sudo`.

+    The last step is to create the symbolic links,
+    ```
+    ln -s "/Applications/Jetraw UI.app/Contents/jetraw/bin/jetraw" /usr/local/bin/
+    ln -s "/Applications/Jetraw UI.app/Contents/jetraw/bin/dpcore" /usr/local/bin/
+    ```

 ## Convenient use of the command lines on Linux
 Similar to macOS, Linux usually must be told where to look for the command line utilities, because they are not installed in the system's default location.
 What works for macOS should also work on Linux, provided that you provide the correct location for Jetraw, namely where you unpacked the downloaded `.tar.gz` file.